weinong/kubelogin-azure/README.md

 kubectl get no
 ```

-To be compatible with AKS AADv1, add `--legacy` to `convert-kubeconfig` command
+If you are using kubeconfig from AKS AADv1 clusters, `convert-kubeconfig` command will automatically add `--legacy` flag so that `audience` claim will have `spn:` prefix.

 #### Service principal login flow (non interactive)